SleepingPills/splice.io/README.rst

 Performance
 ===========
-There has been next to no performance tuning done yet, but we tried to avoid unneccessary overheads.
+There has been next to no performance tuning done yet, but there was an effort to avoid unneccessary overheads.
 To get the best performance, it is advised to use asynchronous message passing whenever possible.
 Synchronous communication is not only slower, but can result in deadlocks if one is not careful; a simple example is when process A is waiting for a response from process B, and process B is waiting for a response from process A.